 If it comes to that, near-Earth object research will do more to save the environment than all the alternative-energy research, education and pollution studies combined.
 NASA could literally save the world.

-For more information on NASA, the environment and related topics, look over the links on the next page.
+For more information on NASA, the environment and related topics, look over the links below.

 - "Arctic Trek to 'Break the Ice' on New NASA Airborne Radars."
 NASA.
 April 30, 2009.http://www.nasa.gov/topics/earth/features/arctic-20090429.html

 - "FIRST Championship Ignites Students' Scientific Savvy: Discovering the Excitement of Science and Technology."
 NASA.
 April 19, 2009.http://www.nasa.gov/topics/technology/features/first-robotics.html

 - "How NASA Studies Air."
 NASA.http://kids.earth.nasa.gov/air.htm